 Under this program, you may qualify for forgiveness of the remaining balance due on your eligible federal student loans after you have made 120 payments.
 The program is only available with certain repayment plans, and you must be employed full time by qualified public service employers.
 If you meet the requirements, you can use the loan forgiveness program as a long-term method of financing graduate school.

 Teacher Loan Forgiveness

 If you teach full-time in a low-income school for five consecutive years, you may be eligible to have your loans forgiven up to $17,500.
 Visit the U.S. Department of Education’s Teacher Loan Forgiveness page for details.

 Income-Driven Repayment Plans are intended to make your federal student loan payments more manageable.
 Currently, the government offers multiple plans tailored to different financial circumstances.
 As a student financing graduate school, they can give you flexibility as you pursue your career in education.

 Note: Eligibility and loan forgiveness terms may vary depending on the plan.

-Some businesses offer tuition assistance for employees who are enrolled in educational programs.
+Some businesses offer tuition assistance for employees.
 Check with your employer to see if they provide this benefit.

-Do you already work at USC?
-Learn more about the university’s tuition assistance policy for employees.
+If you work at USC, learn more about the university’s tuition assistance policy for employees.